-It’s a public database for quotations.
+It’s a free citation generators platform.
 Whether you’re doing serious research or casually taking notes, it can be hard to keep track of who said what, where and when.
 That can be frustrating when you’re trying to put together a paper or a presentation, and it can be disastrous when someone asks you where you got a particular quote or statistic and you don’t remember.
 If you put your quotes in this database, you can just say, “You’ll find my references at CiteMySource.org!”

 How do I use CiteMySource.org?

-Use the green band at the top of each page to browse, search, or contribute to the database.
+Choose citation style from the menu and fill in the required fields to generate citations.
+Use the top menu at the top of each page to browse, search, or contribute to the database.

 Why should I use this database instead of making my own quote file?